O My Friends, There Is No Friend

 June 28-July 16, 2021

 In the era of the pandemic, which has foregrounded isolation and technologies of remote nearness, as well as the ongoing crisis of racial injustice, it is all the more important to consider what affiliation and friendship mean.
-For two intensive weeks this summer, the School of Visual Arts in New York City and the Valand Academy at the University of Gothenburg in Sweden will join in friendship and collaboration for a rigorous philosophical inquiry into politics, affiliation and the ontology of friendship.
+For two weeks this summer, the School of Visual Arts in New York City and the HDK-Valand Academy of Art and Design at the University of Gothenburg in Sweden will collaborate for a rigorous inquiry into politics, affiliation and the philosophy of friendship.

-The intensive will engage the question of the friend across discourses, as it is activated with different valencies for different constituencies.
-Points of reference include Hegel’s formulation of self-overcoming, mutuality in otherness and relational freedom; Carl Schmitt’s friend/enemy distinction; Virginia Woolf’s challenge to patriarchal representations of friendship; Carl Schmitt’s friend/enemy dichotomy; Walter Mignolo's articulations of coloniality and decoloniality; and Sibyl Schwarzenbach’s formal political discourse of friendship as a feminist political strategy, among other key texts and terms.
+The intensive will engage the question of the friend across discourses, as it is activated across different constituencies.
+Points of reference include Hegel’s formulation of self-overcoming, mutuality in otherness and relational freedom; Carl Schmitt’s friend/enemy dichotomy; Virginia Woolf’s challenge to patriarchal representations of friendship; and Sibyl Schwarzenbach’s formal political discourse on friendship as a feminist political strategy, among other key terms and texts.

 Participants will be selected from across disparate yet intersecting fields of practice, including art, philosophy, design, activism and curatorial practice.
 Through lectures, seminars, guest speakers and collaborative projects, participants will develop a contemporary framework for thinking through friendship in this unprecedented era.

-The seminar will be led jointly by Steven Henry Madoff, founding chair of SVA’s MA Curatorial Studies program and internationally renowned curator, art critic and poet; and artist, educator and researcher Mick Wilson, Professor of Art and Director of Studies for Research Education at HDK-Valand Academy of Art and Design, University of Gothenburg.
-Group study will be augmented by an international array of guest interlocutors representing the world’s museums, academies and activist spaces for thought, action and collaboration.
+The seminar will be led jointly by Steven Henry Madoff, founding chair, MA Curatorial Practice department, School of Visual Arts, and Mick Wilson, Professor of Art and Director of Studies for Research Education, at HDK-Valand Academy of Art and Design, University of Gothenburg.

 Note: This intensive is fully online and offered through a combination of synchronous as well as asynchronous lectures, discussions and activities.
 Synchronous sessions will be announced and scheduled in consideration of different time zones.